balena-io-experimental/finternet/README.md

 1. Ethernet output
 1. Bluetooth output
 1. USB output
-1. NTP over LAN
+1. Serving NTP on the LAN

 ## NOTES:
-hotspot always on
+hotspot always on (on the slower interface of all available wireless interfaces)

 connect to network and captive portal (only if no wifi connection at all?)

-finternet.local (kind of like BoB)
+finternet.local (perhaps reusing [balena-mdns-publisher](https://github.com/balena-io/balena-mdns-publisher))

 simple express server for config (with link states)